bcatalfo/Math-Solutions/docs/Michael-E-Taylor-Introduction-to-Complex-Analysis/Chapter 1/Complex-numbers-power-series-and-exponentials.md

 Let $b_k = \int_{0}^k f(t)dt$.
 By the above, $\{b_k\}$ is a sequence of reals and of course $\lim_{k \to \infty} b_k  = \int_{0}^\infty f(t)dt\,$.

+**TODO: Show that the limit actually exists!
+This probably involves using hypotheses like f being continuous and monotonically decreasing that we didn't use yet!**

 *Lemma* $\{b_k\}$ is monotone.

 We proceed by showing the stronger condition that $\{b_k\}$ is monotonically increasing.